Joint Credit Cards: What to Know and How to Apply for One

 • Difficulty of removing someone: Removing someone from a joint credit card can be challenging.
 Your only option for getting out of a bad situation might be paying off and closing the card.

 • Possibility of damage to the relationship: If you and a partner do not share the same financial philosophy, entangling your debts might do more harm than good.
-Couples who already fight about making financial decisions may find that sharing a joint credit card is detrimental to their relationship.
+Couples who already have conflict around financial issues may find that sharing a joint credit card is detrimental to their relationship.

 Applying for a Joint Credit Card